IA-Entertainment-git-organization/n8n-nodes-comfyuinew/README.md

 ### ComfyUI Node

-This node allows you to execute ComfyUI workflows and retrieve generated images.
+This node allows you to execute ComfyUI workflows and retrieve generated images and videos.

 #### Settings